NoneShen/Poly-document/new_chain/relayer/relayer.md

 <h1 align="center">Develop for Relayer</h1>

-## Development Specifications for Relayer
+## 1. Development Specifications for Relayer

 Poly relayer plays the role to relay cross chains messages and interact with cross chain manager contracts.
-There are two components in the implementation:
+Two components are required in the implementation:
 <div align=center><img src="resources/develop_for_relayer.png" alt=""/></div>

 ### Implement Chain Listener
-Chain listener is used to fetch data from the chain (as source chain), including block headers, cross chain events emitted from cross chain manager contract and merkle proofs when it's used to verify the cross chain message in the `Poly` chain.
+Chain Listener is used to fetch data from the source chain, including block headers, cross chain events emitted from CCM and merkle proofs when it's used to verify the cross chain message in the `Poly` chain.

 ```go
 type IChainListener interface {